wavemaker/docs/learn/react-native/debugging-in-react-native.md

 ### Chrome DevTools

 Chrome DevTools is a built-in debugging tool present in Chrome browser which helps to inspect, analyze, edit and debug web applications directly in the browser.
-We can use it to inspect and debug Wavemaker mobile applications, by launching it in web preview in the browser.
+We can use it to inspect and debug WaveMaker mobile applications, by launching it in web preview in the browser.

 #### Panels Available
 - Console, Elements (shows HTML), Sources, Network, Performance, Memory, Application etc.